HerveCladen/ShopApp/README.md

 # ShopApp
-React Native application that lets you add products to a cart__ This was taken from Maximilian Schwarzmüller's course "React Native - The Practical Guide" on Udemy
+React Native application that lets you add products to a cart <br />
+This was taken from Maximilian Schwarzmüller's course "React Native - The Practical Guide" on Udemy

 ## Project setup